patsissons/exiting/README.md

 - Open [exiting.fyi](https://exiting.fyi/) to view, post, and modify exits.

+## Limitations

+- markdown is limited to `10KB` of content
+- exit tags are limited to `25` unique tags

 ## Editing exits

 When posting a new exit, an edit token is generated that can be used to modify an already posted exit.
 You must make note of this edit token as it's generated on posting a new exit and never displayed again.